ziadat69/Git-Commands/README.md

-## Getting Started
+### Getting Started

-To get started with the labs, you can simply browse through the questions and commands provided in the `git_commands_labs.md` file.
+To get started with the labs, you can simply browse through the questions and commands provided in the `GIt Commands Labs` file.
 Each section is designed to help you understand and practice key Git and SSH commands.

 ### Git Commands Labs